Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Introduction

-Going from free energy expansion to Central Limit Theorem involves a step which is often treated in dimension 1 or 2 via ``loop equations" also called ``Dyson-Schwinger equations" (see \cite{bbny2}) or ``Ward identities" (see \cite{ridervirag,ahm}) and techniques related to complex analysis, which are inherently two-dimensional.
+Going from free energy expansion to CLT involves a step which is often treated in dimension 1 or 2 via ``loop equations" also called ``Dyson-Schwinger equations" (see \cite{bbny2}) or ``Ward identities" (see \cite{ridervirag,ahm}) and techniques related to complex analysis, which are inherently two-dimensional.
 These equations involve singular terms which are delicate to control.
 In \cite{ls2}, we introduced a transport approach, based on a change of variables transporting the original equilibrium measure to the perturbed one (perturbed by the effect of changing $V$ into $V+t\xi$), which essentially replaces the loop equations.
 It was a question whether that approach could be extended to dimensions $\d\ge 3$ where the ``loop equations" are even more singular.
 Here we show that it is possible, and that to do so the terms arising in the loop equations have to be understood in a properly ``renormalized" way which allows to bound them by the energy.
 The main result expressing this is Proposition \ref{prop:comparaison2} which allows to control the first and second derivatives of the energy of a configuration along a transport path by the energy itself, see also Remark~\ref{rem4} which explains how to renormalize the loop equation terms.
 That crucial proposition is in line with a similar result in \cite{ls2} but it is significantly improved compared to \cite{ls2}: first it is extended to arbitrary dimension, and second the estimates are refined to give a control not only of the first but also of the second derivative.

 In \cite{as}, a free energy expansion with a rate was obtained in the case of a uniform background measure (or equilibrium measure).
 Here, a free energy expansion is obtained for a varying equilibrium measure by transporting it (locally) to a uniform one and using the aforementioned proposition to estimate the difference.
-The error rate obtained this way is sufficient to conclude only in dimension $3$ for small enough $\beta$ (depending on the lengthscale and on $N$).
+The error rate obtained this way is \cord{less good than the one in the uniform measure case, and we believe there is room for improving that rate, which would be sufficient to conclude at least in dimension $3$ for small enough $\beta$}.

 The proof crucially leverages on the local laws obtained in \cite{as}, which is the reason we cannot go below the scale $\rb$ at which local laws hold (and do not necessarily expect the same CLT to hold then) and on the use of thermal equilibrium measure introduced there.